- Solar advice hub

 Your battery should be placed in a spacious area where there’s room for an inverter and air circulates freely, since a cramped space can cause your inverter to overheat and become less effective.

-Most batteries sit on the floor, apart from wall-mounted models, which must be placed on a sturdy, load-bearing wall.
+Most batteries sit on the floor, unless you're putting it in the loft or it's a wall-mounted model.
+In both these cases, it must be placed on a sturdy, load-bearing wall.

-This all means the most common places to install a battery and inverter are lofts, garages, or – since these devices are somewhat weather-resistant – outside.
+This all means the most common places to install a battery and inverter are garages, cupboards under the stairs, or – since these devices are somewhat weather-resistant – outside.

 If your battery is installed outside, your engineer should put up a small canopy to protect it from hail and other falling objects, like branches – and if it’s visible to the public, they should place it behind a locked door to protect it from prying eyes.

-The canopy, which can just be composed of two aluminium pins and a perspex cover, usually costs £150-£300.
+The canopy, which can just be composed of two aluminium pins and an acrylic cover, usually costs £150-£300.

-And even if you don’t have a suitable garage or outside space, and your battery is too heavy to be carried up the stairs – or your loft hatch isn’t big enough – there are other locations where it can be installed.
+And even if you don’t have a suitable garage, cupboard, or outside space, there are other locations where it can be installed.

-It can go under the stairs, in a hallway, or in a spare room, as long as it’s well-ventilated enough to keep your inverter from overheating.
+It can go in a hallway or spare room, as long as it’s well-ventilated enough to keep your inverter from overheating and doesn't block an escape route.

 How big is a solar battery?